-- (a) A chapter 11 plan shall provide for the distribution of any unclaimed property that cannot be distributed pursuant to section 347(b) of the Bankruptcy Code, including that any unclaimed property may be - (1) Reallocated pursuant to the absolute priority rule; - (2) Reallocated for distribution pursuant to the plan's distribution scheme; or - (3) Donated to a not-for profit, non-religious organization designated to receive unclaimed property. - (b) If a confirmed chapter 11 plan does not provide for the disposition of unclaimed property that cannot be distributed pursuant to section 347(b) of the Bankruptcy Code, such unclaimed property shall be reallocated for distribution pursuant to the plan's distribution scheme. - (c) If a confirmed chapter 11 plan does not provide for the disposition of unclaimed property that cannot be distributed pursuant to section 347(b) of the Bankruptcy Code, and all claims have been paid in full, then the Court may, after notice and a hearing, approve a motion by the plan administrator, or similar appointee, to donate any unclaimed property to an appropriate not-for-profit, non-religious organization.
+(a) A chapter 11 plan must provide for the distribution of any unclaimed property that cannot be

+- (1) Reallocated pursuant to the absolute priority rule; - (2) Reallocated for distribution pursuant to the plan's distribution scheme; or - (3) Donated to a not-for-profit, non-religious organization designated to receive unclaimed property. - (b) If a confirmed chapter 11 plan does not provide for the disposition of unclaimed property that cannot be distributed pursuant to section 347(b) of the Bankruptcy Code, or such unclaimed property has not otherwise been disposed of pursuant to an order of the Court, such unclaimed property shall be reallocated for distribution pursuant to the plan's distribution scheme. - (c) If a confirmed chapter 11 plan does not provide for the disposition of unclaimed property that cannot be distributed pursuant to section 347(b) of the Bankruptcy Code, or such unclaimed property has not otherwise been disposed of pursuant to an order of the Court, and all claims have been paid in full, then the Court may, after notice and a hearing, approve a motion by the plan administrator, or similar appointee, to donate any unclaimed property to an appropriate not-for-profit, non-religious organization.